kai-ion/django_toList/readme.md

 So far, you’ve created views and URLS to delete things, but there’s no mechanism for your user to invoke this functionality.
 You’ll fix that next.

 You’ll start by adding a button to todoitem_form.html to allow the user to delete the current item

+Now you need to add the user interface element for deleting an entire list.